 The Michigan ACE Women’s Network, through its Professional Development Committee, established a senior-level leadership shadow program for women who aspire toward those positions.

 The program allows mid-level women aspiring toward senior-level positions to learn from mentors, gain diverse institutional perspectives, and develop knowledge and skills.
 The program utilizes best practices from a variety of existing fellowship and job shadow opportunities to create a unique experience for select women in higher education in Michigan.
 The personalized nature of the program allows learning to take place through both observation and applied learning.

+Applications for the next cohort will be accepted in July 2019.
 MI-ACE will oversee the application and pairing process, and award a $500 scholarship to each participant who meets the expectations of the job shadow experience.

 Questions can be directed to Marlene Kowalski-Braun, MI-ACE executive board member and associate vice president for inclusion and student affairs at GVSU, at email@example.com.